GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 -----------

-If your main program needs to read any of the six recognized data types (CPTs, data tables, text tables, grids, images, or PostScript) you will use the GMT_Get_Data_ or GMT_Read_Data_ functions, which both return entire data sets.
+If your main program needs to read any of the six recognized data types (data tables, grids, CPTs, images, PostScript, or text tables) you will use the GMT_Get_Data_ or GMT_Read_Data_ functions, which both return entire data sets.
 In the case of data and text tables you may also select record-by-record reading using the GMT_Get_Record_